MauKMu/Project4-CUDA-Rasterizer/README.md

 * Back-face culling
 * UV texture mapping with support for bilinear interpolation and perspective-correct mapping
+    * If not texture is present, the normals are used for coloring instead.
+This can be seen in 'CesiumMilkTruck.gltf'.
 * Supersample antialiasing
 * Basic Lambert shading
+* Render only vertices of triangles (with configurable size)
+* Render only edges of triangles (currently supports only fixed color and size)

 ## Analysis